yusuf9119/healthcare-etl-pipeline/README.md

 ---
 ## What it does

-Pulls a messy healthcare CSV from GitHub, cleans it, loads it into SQLite, and runs SQL queries to surface patient insights.
+Pulls a messy healthcare CSV from GitHub, cleans it, loads it into SQLite, and runs SQL queries to show patient insights.

 ---